webmandesign/a11y-menu/readme.md

 (*) Well, this should be done with your CSS styles.
 All the script is actually doing is toggling a `has-expanded-sub-menu` class (configurable) on menu items and setting & toggling proper ARIA attributes where needed.

+## Which file to use?

+In your projects, load the `a11y-menu.dist.min.js` file.
+It is a distribution ready compilled  and minified version of development `a11y-menu.js` file.

 ## Documentation

 Please check out the project [wiki pages](https://github.com/webmandesign/a11y-menu/wiki) for instructions on how to use the script.